 Learn from Other Congregations' Successes

-Many congregations have demonstrated their environmental stewardship and commitment to conserving financial resources, by earning the ENERGY STAR.
-Read the following success stories to see how these congregations improved their energy performance and earned recognition—or view the full list of congregations that have earned the ENERGY STAR.
+Many congregations have demonstrated their environmental stewardship and commitment to conserving financial resources by earning ENERGY STAR certification.
+Others have demonstrated their commitment by undertaking significant energy efficiency improvement programs and projects within their facility – and others have created external-facing communications and support programs to work with others in the faith community.
+Read the following success stories to see how these congregations improved their energy performance and earned recognition—and view the full list of congregations that have earned the ENERGY STAR.

 ENERGY STAR Success Story: Islamic Society of North America (ISNA)